-- Pharmacy Staff and Schools of Pharmacy or Health Sciences can organize or host the event, assist with event promotion to patients, and/or sort ad catalog medication during the event. - Hospitals or Healthcare Facilities can assist with event promotion to patients and/or assist with medication disposal if needed and if have access to an incinerator. - Prevention Coalitions can assist with event promotion and/or be a source of volunteers for the event.
-Visit TDMHSAS_Coalition_Contacts_FY23.pdf for a list of coalition contacts or visit Substance Use Prevention Coalitions (tn.gov) and click on "Connect with a Substance Abuse Coalition in Your Area." - Schools can assist with event promotion and/or provide a location for the event. - Local Businesses can assist with event promotion, provide a location for the event, donate supplies, and/or offer financial support.
+- Pharmacy Staff and Schools of Pharmacy or Health Sciences can organize or host the event, assist with event promotion to patients, and/or sort and catalog medication during the event. - Hospitals or Healthcare Facilities can assist with event promotion to patients and/or assist with medication disposal if needed and if have access to an incinerator. - Prevention Coalitions can assist with event promotion and/or be a source of volunteers for the event.
+Visit Coalition Contacts FY2023 DEPT WEBSITE updated 6.22.2022.xlsx (tn.gov). - Schools can assist with event promotion and/or provide a location for the event. - Local Businesses can assist with event promotion, provide a location for the event, donate supplies, and/or offer financial support.